The Real New Testament Church

 Informational Christians possess knowledge about God but have little to no understanding about how to interact with Him or their brothers and sisters in the church.
 While they can sometimes argue the finer points of church doctrine, they do not understand what it means to be an earthen vessel created to accommodate the treasure of divine life (zoe).

 The informational, large group gatherings of the early church were not meant to continue beyond Jerusalem.
-Nevertheless, they have continued to exist for for the last 1700 years.
-The continued existence of the legalistic, large group church testifies to the influence of spiritual opposition, historic religiosity and the church’s ignorance of apostolic teaching and tradition.
+Nevertheless, they have continued to exist for the last 1700 years.
+The continued existence of the legalistic, large group church testifies to the influence of spiritual opposition, historic religiosity, and the church’s ignorance of apostolic teaching and tradition.

 © 2025 James Hiatt